 - Internal pressure (burns and capillary leakage, electrocution, and compartment syndrome due to swelling below the fascia)

-Identifying the cause of the ischemia and/or necrosis, then working to remove that cause is essential, said Gastman.
+Identifying the cause of the ischemia or necrosis, then working to remove it is essential, Gastman said.

 Wollheim said the foundation of treatment of necrotic tissue is to remove it by debridement techniques such as: